-Record the results of all contacts with the employer/contractor concerning this issue on RAPIDS screen CMIC.
+Record the results of all contacts with the employer/contractor concerning this issue in RAPIDS.
 At the end of the month the timesheet must correctly identify any absence.
 Any inconsistency or irregularity on the timesheet must be worked out with the employer/contractor.
 Absences that are made up during the month are not reported as excused or unexcused.